-By working one-on-one with students, I can explore those interests and meet those challenges.
-I stretch children to build on their strengths and support them in the areas where they are weaker.
+By working one-on-one with students, we can explore their interests and meet their challenges.
+We stretch children to build on their strengths and support them in the areas where they are weaker.
 Sometimes filling gaps in a few key skills is all a student needs!
 Other times, steady practice brings them closer and closer to their goals.

-I have worked with students from kindergarten through graduate school, on topics ranging from basic phonics and pre-reading skills to reading and writing in all subject areas to SAT and ACT preparation.
+We have worked with students from kindergarten through graduate school, on topics ranging from basic phonics and pre-reading skills, to reading and writing in all subject areas, to SAT and ACT preparation.